steadylearner/docker-examples/hash/README.md

 ## Requirements

-1. Use gRPC and make two separate services with it.
+1. Use gRPC and make two separate services with it for [user, product] and products.
 Then, deploy them with docker containers.

-2. When user send GET request to /product return products(Birthday 0.05, Blackfirday 0.1).
+2. When user send GET request to /product return products(With "x-user-id" header, conditioanlly give Birthday 0.05, Blackfirday 0.1 discount).

-3. product service should work without user gRPC service also.
+3. **product service** should work without user gRPC service also.

 ## Development Process